 If there is a very active conversation, you can tell the customer you are taking a break.
 You can give them the option to wait, or to be transferred to another agent.

 Note: taking into consideration SLAs and the current demand on the contact center, transferring to another agent may include a longer wait time for the customer before they are served.

 I want to go on a lunch break, which is a 45-minute break.
 Should I tell my customers?

 For your active conversations, you should let them know that you are going on a break and give them the option to wait or to be transferred to another agent.
 It’s not always necessary to tell all your customers you are going on break, be aware of which customers this is relevant to (for example, very active conversations which might also last into your break).

 Managing messaging conversations

 It feels like I have more active conversations than I should.
 Should I change my status to away?

 Changing your status to away is not recommended.
 LivePerson's systems are constantly balancing contact center loading, making sure that each agent has the appropriate amount.
 Messaging is designed to have you handle multiple conversations at once.
 There is a smart algorithm working in the background to try and ensure that you are not overloaded.
 If you still feel like you are overloaded, approach your agent manager and see if they recommend you set your status to away or if any tweaking needs to be performed on how the Conversational Cloud is balancing load.

 What do I do if I get a conversation in my queue that my colleague handled yesterday?
 Do I transfer it to them?

-The system will automatically do its best to route the conversation to the last agent who dealt with it, but if they are not available, due to shift patterns or load percentage, then the system has decided that you have the better capacity to handle this conversation.
+The system will automatically do its best to route the conversation to the last agent who dealt with it, but if they are not available, due to shift patterns or load balancing, then the system has decided that you have the better capacity to handle this conversation.